Compaq Portable 486c Restoration

 2. Screen Replacement

-The original Sharp LQ10D016 display was damaged beyond repair due to leaking capacitors.
-This is very common with these.
-A replacement Sharp LQ104V1DG51 was sourced and adapted to work with the proprietary graphics card.
-This involved building a custom pin adapter cable, constructing a BLANK-to-Data-Enable delay circuit on the video card, and installing a modern CCFL inverter for the backlight.
+Original Sharp LQ10D016 was dead on arrival.
+Leaking capacitors destroyed the ribbon cables.
+Very common with these.
+Found a Sharp LQ104V1DG51 replacement, built a custom pin adapter cable, wired up a BLANK-to-Data-Enable delay circuit on the video card, and swapped in a modern CCFL inverter for the backlight.

 Full screen replacement documentation →